josiearcuri/Cutoffs/README.md

 # Cutoffs
-A library for integrating real centerlines with MeanderPy, simulating migration that includes nonlocal effects from cutoffs, and analyzing resulting cutoff distributions.
+A library for simulating channel centerline migration that accounts for nonlocal effects from cutoff, and analyzing resulting cutoff distributions.

 ## HKplus